About Nikolas Badminton

 He has delighted more than 200,000 people at over 300 events with his insights, humour and guidance.
 He has also connected with millions through TV, media and radio.
 He is committed to keep pushing leaders to think bigger about their role in the future and to impact billions of people by providing a number of services over and above speaking.

 Nikolas is currently the host on CTV’s Future Fridays broadcasting nationally in Canada.
+He is also the subject of a new documentary on biohacking from the CBC called ‘Smart Drugs’.

 Reach out to book Nikolas to discuss your biggest challenges.